27 Famous Egyptian Dishes and Traditional Foods

 Ingredients and Preparation

-Popular Types of Egyptian Food
+Popular Types of Egyptian Dishes

 Egyptian dishes extensively use ingredients native to Egypt’s rich Nile Valley and Delta, including fruits, legumes, poultry, and vegetables.